tracim/tracim/frontend_app_collaborative_document_edition/README.md

 ### How it works

 The `index.js` expose a function `getOnlineEditionAction`.
-The app File call this function that returns the data to display the button to open the collaborative document in the app File.
+The app File call this function that returns the data to display the button to open the collaborative document from the app File.
-When the users click it, it redirects the url and the frontend handles the new route to call the function `renderAppFullscreen` of the `index.js` (which is the basic process for opening Tracim apps)
+When the users click it, it redirects the url, and the frontend handles the new route to call the function `renderAppFullscreen` of the `index.js` (which is the basic process for opening Tracim apps)
-The component then opened will create the iframe for Collabora Online.
+The opened component will then create the iframe for Collabora Online.

 ### Build the app